SAP/ui5-webcomponents/docs/DoD.md

 because when multiple versions of UI5 Web Components are on the same HTML page, the first to boot will upgrade all tags, and `instanceof` checks will only work with the first framework's classes and fail for all others.
 Therefore, you must use *duck-typing* instead of hard `instanceof` checks.

+## Testing

+ - Are my tests **reloading the page unnecessarily**?

+Calling `await browser.url()` too often just to "reset" your test setup is suboptimal and makes the whole build slower in the long run.
+Try to add new assertions to existing tests whenever it makes sense.

+ - Are my tests **really testing my code**?

+Tests that verify things such as "setting a property creates a corresponding attribute" actually test the framework, and not the component that is being developed, and are therefore not necessary.